cabgfx/wordpress-boilerplate/README.md

 It's common to restore a database on each of your various (test-)environments, eg. local, staging etc.
 However, [WordPress serves pages with embedded absolute URLs based on the absolute site URL configured in your database] [docs], which is not ideal.
 Normally, you'd have to manually update two options in the DB on each environment to set the correct hostname.

-WPBP eliminates this by overriding `WP_SITEURL` and `WP_HOME`.
+**WPBP eliminates this by overriding `WP_SITEURL` and `WP_HOME`.**

 [docs]: http://codex.wordpress.org/Running_a_Development_Copy_of_WordPress

 ##### A note about production
 `config/environments/production.php` is by default set up to not override the constants, deriving the URL straight from the database.
-If this is not what you want, you can easily do it yourself — just check development.php, for instance.
+If this is not what you want, you can easily do it yourself — just check `development.php`, for instance.

 ## Automatic configuration of `wp-config.php`